 Friends, I’m going to let you in on a VERY exciting secret.

-A couple years ago I learned a great little trick, thanks to Cook’s Illustrated.
+A couple of years ago I learned a great little trick, thanks to Cook’s Illustrated.
 To get the PERFECT crinkle on your cookie, first coat the cookie in granulated sugar.
 This allows the cookie’s surface to dry out quickly before the interior sets, creating more of those beautiful crinkly cracks.
 The extra layer of sugar also prevents the powdered sugar from melting into the cookie for that stark white on black (or red, in this case) visual.

 You can read about the science behind all that here.
 It’s pretty interesting stuff and I was thrilled to see the difference when I started making my crinkle cookies this way.